Becoming accredited or approved with the EI

 Recommendations are suggested areas for development or improvement, and are advisory, but your institution may be asked to explain why you have decided not to comply with a recommendation in any subsequent visits.

-Promotion of the accredited status of your course or programme
+Promotion of your programme

-If your programme is accredited or approved by the EI, it will be added to the listing of accredited programmes on the EI website.
-If your programme is accredited by the EI acting under license from a third party (for example the Engineering Council), it will also be listed on the Engineering Councils accredited course search (ACAD) or for approved programmes, on the database of Technician Qualifications.
+If your programme is accredited or approved by the EI, it will be added to the listing of programmes on the EI website.
+If your programme is accredited or approved by the EI acting under license from a third party (for example the Engineering Council), it will also be listed on the Engineering Councils accredited course search (ACAD) or for approved programmes, on the database of Technician Qualifications.

 The EI Learning Affiliate logo is the designated logo for Learning Affiliate Members and is only to be used by educational establishments that have Learning Affiliate Membership with the Energy Institute.
 Institutions are encouraged to promote Learning Affiliate Membership through their website and promotional literature.